open-policy-agent/gatekeeper/website/docs/gator.md

 gator expand --filename="my-deployment.yaml" --image=localhost:5000/gator/expansion-policy:v1
 ```

-By default, `gator expand` will output to stdout, but a `–outputfile` can be
+By default, `gator expand` will output to stdout, but a `–outputfile` flag can be
 specified to write the results to a file.

 ```